-It seemed so obvious that humans will talk to machines as if they are humans, humans after all have this tendency of personification of pretty much everything, including the forces of nature… Nope!
+It seemed so obvious that humans will talk to machines as if they were humans, humans after all have this tendency of personification of pretty much everything, including the forces of nature… Nope!
 It proved to be not so simple.
-The psychological situation of ‘talking to a machine’ has a very subtle purely psychological difficulty of unknown ability of the robot to hear and understand what you are saying and I think I have an idea how to overcome it, at least on our present stage of development and, maybe, start building the style for this type of conversations from right here.
+The psychological situation of ‘talking to a machine’ has a very subtle purely psychological difficulty of unknown ability of the robot to hear and understand what you are saying and I think I have an idea how to overcome it, at least on our present stage of development and, maybe, start building the style for this type of conversation from right here.

 Before the conversation.